BagusNaren/BagusNaren/README.md

 - 🥈 **Silver Prize** at *Thailand Inventor's Day 2024* (Project: SHELLEA)
 - 🧠 Strong background in algorithms, logic, and database design
 - 🔐 Fascinated by cryptography and problem-solving puzzles
-- 🗂️ Building real-world apps like `InvestasiApp` and e-commerce systems
+- 🗂️ Building real-world apps like `GoInvest` and e-commerce systems
 - 🗣️ Open to collaboration on open-source or research-based tech projects

 ---